JoaoKshesek/NodeApplication/README.md

-A Back-end Application for movies rating
+A Back-end Application for RocketMovies.